amazon-archives/amplify-photo-gallery-workshop/workshop-content/source_content/111_analytics/tracking-users.md

 weight: 130
 ---

 One advantage of Amazon Pinpoint is it simplifies customer engagements.
-So let's extend our Pinpoint setup to be able to run such campains.
+So let's extend our Pinpoint setup to be able to run such campaigns.

 First of all we need to enable email sending for our Pinpoint Service.